w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Alice gets upset, but she cannot move herself up, since Charlie has more DOT than her.
 Bob _could_ move himself in front of Alice, since he has 11 DOT (> 10), but he still wouldn't get rewards.

+Let us consider a hypothetical scenario where Charlie set the staking rewards to be bonded automatically and Charlie's stash crosses 20 DOT after rewards from several staking eras.
+As balance changes due to staking rewards or slashing do not automatically re-bag the account, Charlie has to issue `bagsList.rebag` extrinsic to place his nominator node in the right bag.
+The re-bag button will appear on Polkadot JS Apps UI right beside the stash account in the bag.

 ### Staking Election Stages